Cover photo by John Wilkinson.

 Length up to 20mm; Wingspan attains 27mm.

-Most like Agriocnemis pinheyi (Pinhey’s Wisp).
-They are similar in size, and are in fact the two smallest damselflies in the region.
+The Little Wisp is most like Agriocnemis pinheyi (Pinhey’s Wisp).
+They are similar in size and are, in fact the two smallest damselflies in the region.
 Pinhey’s Wisp has an unbroken green line across the face and an incomplete green line across the prothorax.
 The Little Wisp shows the exact opposite, having a broken green moustache and an unbroken green line on the prothorax.

 Females are variable and best told by their association with the males.